mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 *SANSMaskWorkspace*
 ---------------------

-The *SANSMaskWorkspace* algorithm is responsible for masking detectors and time bins on the scatter workspaces.
+The :ref:`SANSMaskWorkspace <algm-SANSMaskWorkspace>` algorithm is responsible for masking detectors and time bins on the scatter workspaces.
 There are several types of masking which are currently supported:

 - Time/Bin masking.
 - Radius masking.
 - Mask files.
 - Spectrum masking which includes individual spectra, spectra ranges, spectra blocks and spectra cross blocks.
 These masks are partially specified on a detector level (see below).
 - Angle masking.
 - Beam stop masking.

-Note that only those of the following steps are executed where the user has specified settings to perform the specific masking type.
+Note that only those of the following steps are executed where the user has specified a particular masking instruction.
 The algorithm sub-steps are:

 1. Select the correct masking strategy (currently only ISIS)
 2. Apply time bin masking.
 The sub-steps are: